connervieira/Predator/CONFIGURATION.md

             - This file should be an absolute file path.
     - Each value in this section should either be left blank, or be a file path relative to the root project folder.
         - For example, if your alert database is in `/home/pi/Data/alerts.txt`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `alerts.txt`, not the the full file path.
+- `alert_range`
+    - This configuration value contains the alerting distances for alert databases.
+Currently, this only includes the traffic enforcement camera database.
 - `traffic_camera_alerts_enabled`
     - This configuration value determines whether or not traffic enforcement camera alerts are enabled.
         - This includes red-light cameras, speed cameras, and other enforcement cameras.